oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-that-you-can-quickly-import-your-google-campaigns-to-your-microsoft-ads/rule.md

 ---

-​​If you use Google Ads to advertise on Google, and you would like to expand your advertising range, you might like to split your marketing budget to include other search engines like Microsoft Advertising (also known as Bing Ads).
+If you use Google Ads to advertise on Google, and you would like to expand your advertising range, you might like to split your marketing budget to include other search engines like Microsoft Advertising (also known as Bing Ads).
 Fortunately, you don’t need to create new campaigns, they give you the option to import all of the campaigns from Google Ads into Microsoft Advertising so that you can run the same ads on both accounts.
 It’s an easy solution if you are looking for a wider reach.

-​

 Most items from Google Ads can be imported to Microsoft Ads the same way, although they recommend you check it a few items before you import your campaigns to make sure they are running as you expected.